ladderio/ngx-tribute/README.md

 - `[ngxTribute]` - Tribute.js configuration object, refer to [original library docs](https://github.com/zurb/tribute#a-collection) for details
 - `[implicitFormControl]` - pass `FormControl` if it's value will be altered by Tribute (this isn't required if you use `[formControl]` or `[formControlName]` directives)
+- `[menuContainer]` - if you want to use `menuContainer` option from Tribute.js, pass element obtained by template ref variable here, instead of manually retrieving element from DOM.
+See "Using `menuContainer`" below for an explanation and example

 Outputs: